How To Use a Target Date Fund To Save for Retirement

 Cons

-• Funds may differ in their management approach, asset allocation, and the strategy employed for rebalancing.
+• Funds may differ in their asset allocation and rebalancing strategy

-• While the funds tend to be conservative to protect your nest egg, they can result in missed opportunities to capture broader market growth
+• Since the funds tend to be conservative, you can miss opportunities to capture broader market growth

 FAQs